 Rebranding is often described as a new beginning.
 This is dangerous language.

 For the team, a rebrand may feel like a door opening.
 New logo, new colors, new website, new story, new confidence.
 But for the market, a rebrand can feel like a disappearance.
 The familiar signal is altered.
 The known face changes.
-The customer must ask, sometimes unconsciously, “Is this still the company I trusted?”
+The customer must ask, sometimes without noticing they are asking, “Is this still the company I trusted?”

 The art of rebranding is not transformation.
 It is continuity under pressure.